Mariyka-soul/Guess-My-Number/README.md

 # Guess my number
-Welcome to the Guess My Number game, a retro-inspired project reminiscent of 80s games.
+Welcome to the Guess My Number game.
+The style for the project is inspired with reminiscent of 80s games.
 The objective is simple: guess the secret number between 1 and 20

 ## How to Play
 1. Enter a number in the input field.